floooh/sokol/README.md

 - **20-Jun-2020**: Some work to better support older DX10-level GPUs in the sokol_gfx.h D3D11 backend:
-    - sg_make_shader() now by default compiles HLSL shader code as shader model 4.0 (previously shader model 5.0 was which caused problems with some older Intel GPUs still in use, see this issue: https://github.com/floooh/sokol/issues/179)
+    - sg_make_shader() now by default compiles HLSL shader code as shader model 4.0 (previously shader model 5.0 which caused problems with some older Intel GPUs still in use, see this issue: https://github.com/floooh/sokol/issues/179)
     - A new string item ```const char* d3d11_target``` in ```sg_shader_stage_desc``` now allows to pass in the D3D shader model for compiling shaders.
 This defaults to